Once upon a time… the story of shirt collars

 To be elegant in all circumstances, Bourrienne Paris X offers a variety of collars.

 When it comes to shirts, the French collar remains a safe bet.
-Considered the classic collar par excellence, it is distinguished by its small opening ideal for refining your face.
-To be worn with or without a tie.
+Considered the classic collar par excellence, it is distinguished by its small opening ideal for slimming your face.
+To wear with or without a tie.